 Dear Ms. Vicki,

-My husband and I had been married for 11 years with three kids when he asked me for a divorce back in 2010.
+My husband and I had been married for 11 years with three kids when he asked me for a divorce.

-We were separated for two years, then he came back begging, stating that he will do right by me.
+We were separated for two years, then he came back begging, stating that he would do right by me.

-I took him back and for a while he showed some sign of change.
-However, the emotional, verbal, and physical abuse started again.
+I took him back and, for a while, he showed some signs of change.
+However, the emotional, verbal and physical abuse started again.

 I hope you didn’t attend the change of command for a man who has been emotionally, verbally and physically abusive to you.

-Because you are sending them many messages when you put up with this abuse.
-For instance, you are telling them that you don’t care about yourself and who you are to be treated so badly.
+The fact is, you are sending them many messages when you put up with this abuse.
+For instance, you are telling them that you don’t care about yourself and who you are when you allow him to treat you so badly.